Ex-FBI director Comey files action to quash Republican congressional subpoena

 The probe is looking at the FBI’s decisions related to its investigation into former Secretary of State Hillary Clinton’s use of a private email server and its investigation into whether President Donald Trump’s campaign colluded with Russia.

-The Republican-led inquiry has been lambasted by Democrats as a partisan effort to undermine Special Counsel Robert Mueller’s Russia investigation.
+The Republican-led inquiry has been lambasted by Democrats as a partisan effort to undermine Special Counsel Robert Mueller’s Russia investigation, which Trump has labeled a “witch hunt.”

 Comey, who was fired by Trump last year, is seen as an important witness into whether Trump tried to obstruct the special counsel’s investigation.